How to Create Farming Simulator 25 Mods

 10 Powerful Tips When Creating Mods:

-Use the Correct Image Format for Textures
+1. Use the Correct Image Format for Textures

-Use Texture Sizes that Fit Your Mod’s Physical Size
+2. Use Texture Sizes that Fit Your Mod’s Physical Size

 On the other hand, if your mod is a large tractor, use a suitably sized texture for it.
 A 16×16 pixel texture would look horrible on a model that large.

-Consolidate Your Texture Data
+3. Consolidate Your Texture Data

-Set Useful Clip Distance Values
+4. Set Useful Clip Distance Values

 The clip distance attributes relate to the virtual cameras in GIANTS Engine.
 They’re used for making objects invisible in the distance.
 You should use values that are as small as possible.
 The values you choose mostly depend on the object’s size, importance, and construction.
 For example, a tractor’s body most likely hides a steering wheel, so the clip distance for the steering wheel can be smaller.

-Avoid Spaces and Special Characters in Filenames
+5. Avoid Spaces and Special Characters in Filenames

-Be Aware of Case-Sensitive Paths
+6. Be Aware of Case-Sensitive Paths

 Stay aware of case-sensitive paths if you want to guarantee that your mod works on every operating system that can run the Farming Simulator.
 In Windows, it doesn’t matter whether a letter in a file path is uppercase or lowercase.
 However, it does matter on most other operating systems, such as Mac OS X and Linux.
 A lowercase f is very different from an uppercase F on those machines.

 Because of that sensitivity to the case, you should pay close attention to whether a letter is uppercase or lowercase when referencing a file path from XML or a Lua script.
 Use camel case when naming (just imagine a camel’s hump).
-That is, the first word in a filename is all lowercase, and the first letter of each subsequent word is uppercase with no spaces between words.
-For example, if you want to call your mod “Best Mod Ever,” then your mod’s folder name should look like this: bestModEver.
+The first word in a filename is all lowercase, and the first letter of each subsequent word is uppercase with no spaces between words.
+For example, if you want to call your mod “Best Mod Ever,” your mod’s folder name should look like this: bestModEver.
 Use that exact spelling and capitalization every time you reference your mod’s folder.

-Convert WAV Files from Stereo to Mono
+7. Convert WAV Files from Stereo to Mono

 GIANTS Engine supports 3D sound, meaning that if you have a cow to your left, the game engine is smart enough to send that cow’s sound only to the left speaker.
-Because the game engine handles determining which speaker gets sound, the sounds in your mod should be in mono.
-Stereo sound files just give the engine unnecessary work and waste hard drive space.
+Because the game engine determines which speaker gets sound, the sounds in your mod should be in mono.
+Stereo sound files give the engine unnecessary work and waste hard drive space.
+So, if you have any 3D or stereo sounds in your mod, mix them to mono.

-Check the Game Log for Errors and Warnings
+8. Check the Game Log for Errors and Warnings

 Sometimes, you’ll release a mod that appears to work well in-game when you test it.
 However, you may overlook a missing file; a texture may be in PNG instead of DDS, or an audio file in stereo that should be in mono.
 The log gives useful warning messages, many of which are covered in Appendix A. If you pay attention, you avoid bug reports after you release them, and you can also get hints as to what parts of your mod could be optimized for better performance.

-Test Your Mod in Single and Multiplayer Modes
+9. Test Your Mod in Single and Multiplayer Modes

 A modder can often forget about testing in multiplayer mode.
 You can get so wrapped up in your single-player tests that you overlook multiplayer.
-The next thing you know, you get an email from another player letting you know that the blinking lights on your vehicle don’t blink at all in multiplayer mode or that you have a particle system that isn’t synchronized across all users.
+The next thing you know, you get an email from another player letting you know that the blinking lights on your vehicle don’t blink in multiplayer mode or that you have a particle system that isn’t synchronized across all users.

-Put Your Mod into a Single Zip Package
+10. Put Your Mod into a Single Zip Package

-Nothing is more frustrating for a user than going through a complex series of steps just to get a mod working in a game.
+Nothing is more frustrating for a user than going through a complex series of steps to get a mod working in a game.
 Complex installation procedures are annoying, and they’re a quick way to alienate people.
 You want to make it easy for others to use your mod, so take the complexity out of it for them.

 Most Farming Simulator players are already quite comfortable and familiar with installing mods from Zip files.